 Yes, Rio should have been sent off.
 So why wasn’t he?

 The speed of the attack meant that Riley was about 25 yards back from the incident, directly behind the players.
-Both players were at full pace and Rio barged into Ljungberg’s back on his left shoulder blade, knocking him flying.
-Rio also fell, deliberately or not.
+Both players were moving fast and Rio barged into Ljungberg’s back on his left shoulder blade, knocking him flying.
+Rio also fell, possibly deliberately to cover up his foul.

-As Rio was last man, Riley had a choice of a red card or no action.
+As Rio was last man, Riley had a simple choice of a red card or no action – there was nothing in between that he could give, under the laws and directives in place at the time.
 He couldn’t give a free-kick and a yellow.
 If that option was open I believe he may well have taken it, but this incident occurred after about 18 minutes and no ref wants to produce a red card that early in a game if he can possibly help it.

 So in my opinion Riley chose the easier option of no action.
 Maybe he genuinely thought the challenge was shoulder to shoulder, or at least there was enough doubt in his mind to wave play on.
 He had one chance to see two players collide when sprinting at full speed: could he be sure enough to send a player off?
 I don’t know.

-Maybe he bottled it.
+Maybe Riley bottled it.
 Maybe he was scared of Fergie.
 Maybe a million things.
 By the rules it was the wrong decision, but I can see why he made it.
 I believe most refs would have done the same.
+Weak refereeing perhaps, the wrong decision with the benefit of hindsight and replays, but not evidence of any conspiracy.

 Antonio Reyes was repeatedly fouled by the Neville brothers and no action was taken against them

 This is not quite true.
-A total of five fouls were called by Riley on Reyes, and two others should have been, so he was fouled seven times.
-Utd’s most fouled player was Gabriel Heinze, who was also fouled seven times and given seven free kicks.
+A total of five fouls were called by Riley on Reyes, and two others should have been, so he was fouled seven times in total.
+Utd’s most fouled player was Gabriel Heinze, who was also fouled seven times and Utd were given seven free kicks.

+For a start, Paul Scholes didn’t foul Reyes at all in the whole match.
+Reyes played wide left and Scholes was in the middle, so they were rarely in the same area.
 Gary Neville fouled Reyes twice.
 The first time was after 23 minutes when he kicked Reyes in the leg and was given a long lecture by Riley.
 The second time he slid into Reyes from behind, taking his legs, but the players were moving in the same direction, it wasn’t dangerous and Reyes wasn’t hurt.
-Riley booked G Nev anyway, much to the player’s apparent disgust.
+Riley booked G Nev, much to the player’s apparent disgust.
 If this was Neville deliberately targeting Reyes and trying to put him out of the game, he wasn’t very good at it.
+Two fouls in the whole game and he got a booking.

-So five fouls on Reyes, by the Nevilles, three given and two bookings.
+So five fouls in total on Reyes by the Nevilles, of which three were given and two bookings were handed out.

-For the record Wayne Rooney also fouled Reyes twice.
-One was a fairly harmless shove in the back and the other was a late clumsy tackle that sent Reyes flying.
+The other two fouls on Reyes were by Wayne Rooney.
+One was a fairly harmless shove in the back and the other was a late clumsy tackle that sent Reyes flying, though he was unhurt.
 Rooney was given a final warning by Riley for that.
-Rooney’s only other foul in the game was a push on Sol Campbell.
+Rooney also fouled Ashley Cole early on, though it was Cole who came flying in to try and win the ball while Rooney was turning.
+Rooney’s only other foul in the game was a harmless push on Sol Campbell.

 Heinze was fouled twice each by Ljungberg and Vieira – though one of Vieira’s was a bit 50/50 – and once each by Edu, Bergkamp and Henry.
 He got a knee in the head from Henry, but no one was booked for any of these fouls.

 Both Nevilles booked; no one booked for fouling Heinze.
-None of this looks like a plot by Mike Riley.
-Even if it was a deliberate attempt by Man Utd to target Reyes, it was a pretty poor one.
+None of this looks like a plot by Mike Riley or anyone else, and if there was rotational fouling surely Heinze would have more to complain about than Reyes.
+If it was a deliberate attempt by Man Utd to target Reyes, it was a pretty poor one, though Phil Neville claims otherwise.
+The mistake was Riley not giving free kicks for the first two fouls.
+That may have calmed Neville junior down a bit.

 Ashley Cole was booked for nothing